dfinity/interface-spec/spec/index.md

 ### Request status {#state-tree-request-status}

-For each asynchronous request known to the Internet Computer, its status is in a subtree at `/request_status/<request_id>`.
-Please see [Overview of canister calling](#http-call-overview) for more details on how asynchronous requests work.
+For each call request known to the Internet Computer, its status is in a subtree at `/request_status/<request_id>`.
+Please see [Overview of canister calling](#http-call-overview) for more details on how update call requests work.

 -   `/request_status/<request_id>/status` (text)